Our Team

 Counsellor & Psychotherapist

 Elizabeth holds a B.A.
 Hons in Degree in Counselling and Psychotherapy from DBS, Diploma in Psychology, Diploma in Spirituality and a Montessori Diploma in Education.
 She has practiced as a psychotherapist at Living Life Counselling in Bray.
-She is a member of IACP (Irish Association for Counselling and Psychotherapy) and work under their code of ethics.
+She is a fully accredited member of IACP (Irish Association for Counselling and Psychotherapy) and work under their code of ethics.

 Alison Keenan, BA Hons